Timendus/chip-8-bad-apple/README.md

 ### Looking at the bright side

-There are a couple of reasons why this may be doable, even though my calculations say otherwise.
+It's not all doom and gloom.
+There are a couple of important reasons why this project may be doable, even though my calculations say otherwise:

-1. We don't need 30 FPS to give the impression of fluid motion; 10 or 15 FPS could be fine, or maybe a variable number of frames per second may be more appropriate;
+1. Some frames are the same as the previous one.
+In that case we really don't need 15 or 30 FPS to give the impression of fluid motion: a variable number of frames per second may be more appropriate;
-2. Our compression doesn't need to be lossless, we can have a few messed up pixels in some frames;
+2. Some frames are _almost_ the same as the previous one.
+In those cases it's much "cheaper" to store the changes relative to the last frame;
-3. The Bad Apple video is special in the sense that it has large swaths of the same colour for much of the time.
+3. Our compression doesn't have to be lossless, we can have a few messed up pixels in some frames;

-Because of the black-and-white and animated nature of the video, not the whole screen changes every frame and much of the frame is a single colour.
+4. The Bad Apple video is special in the sense that it has large swaths of the same colour for much of the time.
 So this data should lend itself much better to my run length encoding scheme than the 3D VIP's Maze images.
-Also, because each frame is shown for only a very short amount of time, we could maybe implement a very simple lossy video codec.

-So let's start by run length encoding each frame and see where we're at.
+So let's start by just run length encoding each frame and see where we're at.

 ### So many pictures